The NBA Finals begin next Thursday. Here’s the complete schedule. - The Boston Globe

-With the Warriors elimination of the Mavericks Thursday evening, the NBA revealed the schedule for the 2022 NBA Finals.
+The Warriors eliminated the Mavericks in five games on Thursday to advance to the NBA Finals.

 Game 1: Thu., June 2 at Golden State, 9 p.m.
 (ABC)